angular/angular-ja/aio-ja/content/guide/router.en.md

 </code-example>

 The `@routeAnimation` property is bound to the `getAnimationData` with the provided `routerOutlet` reference, so you'll need to define that function in the `AppComponent`.
 The `getAnimationData` function returns the animation property from the `data` provided through the `ActivatedRoute`.
-The `animation` property matches the `transition` names you used in the `slideDownAnimation` defined in `animations.ts`.
+The `animation` property matches the `transition` names you used in the `slideInAnimation` defined in `animations.ts`.

 <code-example path="router/src/app/app.component.2.ts" linenums="false" header="src/app/app.component.ts (router outlet)" region="function-binding">